pandas-dev/pandas/web/pandas/pdeps/0007-copy-on-write.md

 is, then we would copy the data before mutating.

-Taking the example from above, if the user wishes to not mutate the parent, we no longer require a defensive copy just to avoid a SettingWithCopyWarning.
+Taking the example from above, if the user wishes to not mutate the parent, we no longer require a defensive copy just to avoid a `SettingWithCopyWarning`.

 ```python
 # Case 2: The user does not want mutating df2 to mutate the parent df, via CoW